AlexWendland/public-note/general/Recursion.md

 This is the technique of a function calling itself recursively to find an answer and returning at some given condition.
 This is in opposition to [[Iterative algorithms]] that achieve what they want in a for or while loop.

-The important thing to remember is to set up a return condition that will always be met otherwise, this could go on forever (see [[Halting Problem]]).
+The important thing to remember is to set up a return condition that will always be met otherwise, this could go on forever (see [[Halting problem]]).

 ## Example